wikimedia/operations-software-netbox/docs/configuration/remote-authentication.md

 Default: `{}` (Empty dictionary)

 A mapping of permissions to assign a new user account when created using remote authentication.
 Each key in the dictionary should be set to a dictionary of the attributes to be applied to the permission, or `None` to allow all objects.
-(Requires `REMOTE_AUTH_ENABLED` as True and `REMOTE_AUTH_GROUP_SYNC_ENABLED` as False.)
+(Requires `REMOTE_AUTH_ENABLED` as `True` and `REMOTE_AUTH_GROUP_SYNC_ENABLED` as `False`.)

 ---